HenrikJoreteg/human-javascript/ch07-views.md

 In my opinion, this is where many of these languages go too far.
 They simply try to do too much declared logic in a template.
 Personally, it doesn't feel right to be writing code within markup.

-The important thing to recongize is that both the template language approach and the declarative bindings are *really doing the same thing*.
-They're just a way of building a set of functions that can turn "hey, this value changed on a model" into the actual DOM method that will update the DOM, for example: `someElement.setAttribute('href', '/my-url')`.
+The important thing to recognize is that both the template language approach and the declarative bindings are *really doing the same thing*.
+They're just a way of building a set of functions that can turn "Hey, this value changed on a model" into the actual DOM method that will update the DOM, for example: `someElement.setAttribute('href', '/my-url')`.

 If you're wanting to use a templating language that can also do the bindings for you, I'd strongly recommend: [Phil Robert's domthing](https://github.com/latentflip/domthing).
 It's a variant of mustache that let's you automatically bind using templates that look like this: